FrancesCoronel/personal-website-v3/_posts/2014-11-10-magnifying-the-bootcamp-research-experience.md

 **Positives** 😄

 -   different kinds of information provided
-    -   no other website offers a chance to look at “Student Projects” or some of the actual “Hiring Partners” for the bootcamp, which is pretty neat!
+    -   no other website offers a chance to look at "Student Projects" or some of the actual "Hiring Partners" for the bootcamp, which is pretty neat!
     -   also has student reviews and the technologies you’ll learn at the bootcamp